jbannick/hellokata-java/src/modules/hellomodulesjar/README.md

 The app should display: Hello Modules!

-To run this app at another location on your computer:

 To run this app on another computer:

 - You must have Java 9 installed on your destination computer